Foo Fighters drummer Taylor Hawkins has died

 — Foo Fighters (@foofighters) March 26, 2022

 Born in Dallas, Texas on February 17, 1972, Taylor Hawkins played in the experimental band Sylvia before playing drums on Alanis Morissette’s ‘Jagged Little Pill’ and ‘Can’t Not’ tours.
-He also led the band Taylor Hawkins & the Coattail Riders and formed the side project The Birds of Satan in 2014.

 Hawkins officially joined the Foo Fighters in 1997, replacing their original drummer William Goldsmith.

-In a 2020 interview with radio station The Rock Toronto, Hawkins recalled meeting frontman Dave Grohl for the first time.
+“I’d met Dave [Grohl] at this [US radio station] K-Rock Christmas show because Foo Fighters were on their way up and Alanis Morrissette was through the fucking stratosphere at that point,” Hawkins told NME in a 2021 cover story.

+“Me and Dave just looked like long lost brothers in a weird way.
+We had a similar vibe and I don’t know why.
+I remember my friend playing with the Foo Fighters before I met Dave and watching them goof around backstage.
+He said to me, ‘That guy could be like your brother’.

 According to a 2018 interview, Grohl asked him to join the band after Goldsmith decided to quit, and he became a permanent member during the recording of the band’s fourth studio album ‘One By One’.